-Elafonissi Beach is ideal for sunbathing and for wading in the calm lagoons.
+Elafonissi Beach is ideal for sunbathing and wading.
 Families with children appreciate the safe, shallow waters.
 On windy days, Elafonissi Beach is a good place to go windsurfing or kiteboarding.

 Getting to Elafonissi Beach is an easy day trip from Chania, about a two-hour drive away.
 Because of its popularity, Elafonissi Beach gets very crowded during the summertime.

-This is just one of many outstanding beaches on Crete.
-Almost equally famous is Balos Beach, with a huge turqoise lagoon.
+This is just one of many outstanding beaches on Crete, an island packed with fascinating places to visit.
+Almost equally famous is Balos Beach, with a huge turquoise lagoon.